pszyjaciel/forTesting/README.md

 - The MDI Viewer is pure dotNet project based on Windows Forms with network functionality. </br>

-- The core of the Stack-up viewer is the Oracle client fetching the data from an Oracle v8.1 database and displaying it in a Windows Forms GUI. < /br>
+- The core of the Stack-up viewer is the <b>Oracle client</b> fetching the data from an Oracle v8.1 database and displaying it in a Windows Forms GUI. </br>

-- The PCB Merger is a combination of two projects: a .Net GUI display and editor and a c++ DLL library.
+- The PCB Merger is a combination of <b>two projects</b>: a .Net GUI display and editor and a c++ DLL library. </br></br>

 07:38 20-02-2018